mahimaeg/common-api/README.md

     * Run the application from IDE as SpringBoot Application

-    * Pnce the application is up and running, swagger can be accessed from browser in the link :
+    * Once the application is up and running, API testing can be done by accessing swagger through browser(Link:http://localhost:8080/swagger-ui.html#)

 # For more support
 Visit our website: [**Click here**]()